 The long-tailed duck (Clangula hyemalis) is a small diving duck with a short bill and small head.
 It has a circumpolar distribution and nests both in mountainous regions and in lowlands, often far from the coast.
 It is thought to be migratory, but its movements are very poorly documented.
 The long-tailed duck breeds mainly in the western parts of Spitsbergen and on Bjørnøya within Svalbard.

 The long-tailed duck breeds on the tundra, usually near freshwater ponds and lakes.
 Several pairs may nest close together though the species is not regarded as being a colonial breeder.
-The nests are often placed in colonies of arctic terns, which affords them protection against predators such as the artic fox, glaucous gull and arctic skua.
+The nests are often placed in colonies of arctic terns, which affords them protection against predators such as the Arctic fox, glaucous gull and Arctic skua.

 Incubating female long-tailed ducks remain on the nest until the last possible moment when an intruder approaches, similar to common eider females.
 Studies performed in Ny-Ålesund showed that incubating females left the nest three or four times during each 24 hour period.
 The female usually flew out to sea, but was back after only three or four minutes.
 The eggs are covered with down when left, but are still vulnerable to predators.